 - Children who find it hard to sleep alone may find it easier to do so if they listen to stories when they go to bed in order to relax.

 - Audio books introduce new genres of literature to your child, opening up a completely new world of books.

-- Audio books develop listening skills because they require quiet concentration.
+- Great for developing listening skills because they require quiet concentration.

 - Hearing books read aloud teaches an appreciation of phrasing.

 - Authors write some books to be read aloud, and listening to them is more authentic than reading them.

 - Audio books help your child understand complex language.

 - Listening to a book read helps your child learn punctuation, enunciation, and emphasis, all of which bring out the meaning of a text and improve speaking and writing skills.

 - Children who listen to audio books learn to understand language above their reading level, and learn new words and advanced constructs.